vasu31dev/playwright-ts-cli/README.md

 npx playwright show-report
 ```

+## Issues and Feedback

+If you encounter any issues or have feedback, please [Raise an Issue](https://github.com/vasu31dev/playwright-ts-cli/issues) on GitHub.

 ## Contributing

 We welcome contributions!
-Feel free to open an issue or submit a pull request on [GitHub](https://github.com/vasu31dev/playwright-ts-cli).
+Feel free to submit a [Pull Request](https://github.com/vasu31dev/playwright-ts-cli/pulls) on GitHub.

 ## License